Title :

 Description :

 The flamboyant 15th-century vav (stepwell) will leave you awestruck with its Indo-Islamic architecture and intricately carved pillars supporting five storeys.
-The opening in the ceilings allow light and air to enter the octagonal well, but direct sunlight never touches the steps, except at noon.
-Some of the mythological carvings include ami khumbor (a pot containing the water of life) and the kalp vriksha ( tree of life) carved out of a single slab of stone.
+An opening in the ceiling allows light and air to enter the octagonal well, but direct sunlight doesn’t touch the steps, except at noon.
+Some of the mythological carvings include Ami Khumbor (a pot containing the water of life) and Kalp Vriksha (tree of life) carved out of a single slab of stone.
 There is a belief that the small frieze of Navagraha (nine-planets) towards the edge of the well protects the monument from bad omens.

 Title :